devchallenges-io/curriculum/3-javascript/1-javascript/16-storing-data-browser.md

 ### 8. Avoid Overstorage

 - **Minimize Data Footprint**: Only store what is necessary.
 Excessive storage can lead to slower application performance and increased vulnerability.

-By implementing these best practices for browser data storage, developers can significantly reduce risks and enhance the overall security of their web applications.
-It is important to regularly review and update these practices as technology evolves and new threats emerge.

 ## Conclusion